Read our Infosheets to learn more about your rights and obligations

 What are the responsibilities of the Crown prosecutors?

-When the police arrested David, they wrote a report that was sent to the Crown.
-Upon receiving such a report, the Crown prosecutor examines it and decides if there is enough evidence to file one or several charges against the suspect.
-This is one of the most important parts of her job, because the decision to charge someone has serious consequences and is never to be taken lightly.
-If there’s enough evidence in a case, the Crown can choose to pursue the suspect within the criminal justice system or, if the case is appropriate for extrajudicial measures, she can transfer the file to the Director of Youth Protection (DYP).
+When the police arrested David, they wrote a report that was sent to a Crown prosecutor.
+Crown prosecutors look at these reports and decide if there is enough evidence to file charges against the person suspected of a crime.
+This is one of the most important parts of a prosecutor’s job, because the decision to charge someone has serious consequences and can’t be taken lightly.

 Does the Crown prosecutor represent the victim?

 In the courtroom, the Crown prosecutor is often perceived as the victim’s lawyer because she usually pleads the victim's version of events.
-However, by prosecuting the adolescent for the alleged offence, she is not only acting in the interest of the victim, but for society as a whole.
-To learn more on this topic, consult the Infosheet entitled Representing the Victim.
+However, by prosecuting the adolescent for the alleged offence, she is not only acting in the interest of the victim, but society as a whole.
+To learn more on this topic, read the Infosheet entitled Representing the Victim.

 About the same subject